Jaenal Ichwan

-Muhammad Jaenal Ichwan (born 1 May 1977 in Banyuwangi) is an Indonesian footballer.
-He currently plays for Persebaya Surabaya.
+Muhammad Jaenal Ichwan (born 1 May 1977 in Banyuwangi) is an Indonesian former footballer.

 Club career

 Petrokimia Putra

 He played continental level when Petrokimia Putra qualified to representative of Indonesia for ASEAN Club Championship.
 He scored three goals for his team in championship.
 With this club, he won Premier Division in 2002.

-Persatuan Sepakbola Lamongan
+Persela Lamongan

 On 15 August 2010, it was reported that Persatuan Sepakbola Malang had agreed a deal with Persatuan Sepakbola Lamongan to sell Jaenal Ichwan subject to a medical.